TheFifthRider/fate-slash-fate/docs/combat.md

 One complete round of turns is called an Exchange.

-#### The Nature Of Turns
+??? question "So I can only do something on my turn?"

     Flavorfully, it is important to remember that turn-based battle does not mean your character is sitting around waiting for their turn on the XBox.
 You can always safely assume that your characters are trading blows, dodging, repositioning, preparing, etc. while others act, or that your actions are simultaneous.
 Your turn is simply when the camera zooms in on you for a significant development!

     Brief dialogues are also perfectly fine to have during combat, but extended conversations may have to be paused until the next Exchange.
 One possible rule of thumb is to ask: "Would this fit on one page of manga?"

 ### Popcorn Initiative
 *(The Fate SRD discusses this under [Elective Action Order](https://fate-srd.com/odds-ends/elective-action-order))*